Are you at least 21 years of age or hold a valid medical marijuana card?

 Roll Up & Get Toking

-Are you a blunt roller and smoker?
+Do you prefer tobacco wraps or botanical options?
 Hit me up on social media, and let’s spark up a conversation about it!

 Hours